matthew-ia/cayo/README.md

 **Cayo** is a static HTML generator, with islands of reactivity, file-based routing, and the power of Svelte & Vite.
 Cayo _is_ niche, and it's kinda meant to be!
 I built it for my use case, but intentionally made it configurable (and chose tools with good plugin ecosystems), so hopefully at least a few folks with similar needs can make use of it.
 Cayo borrows certain structural patterns from SvelteKit, some concepts like "island architecture" from Astro, and is powered by Svelte and Vite (and under the hood, Rollup too, independently of Vite).

 **These other tools are _probably_ what you're looking for.
-It's recommended to look into these first.
-(But, if you have constraints they can't support, Cayo might be of help!)**
+It's recommended to check out these first.** But, if you have constraints they can't support, Cayo might be of help!

 - **[Astro](https://astro.build/)** is a web framework for building fast, content-focused websites.
 Astro is the most similar to Cayo (in concept), and I recommend trying it out first before using Cayo.